 Students are unable to enrol online until they have received a CAS which means that we believe that students have the best possible chance of securing a Student Visa to undertake their courses with us.
-However, as long as you apply promptly for your student visa (within 4 weeks of the last enrolment date), we will refund your deposit in line with standards terms and conditions around deposit refunds in the unlikely event that your visa is refused.
+However, as long as you apply promptly for your student visa, we will refund your deposit in line with standards terms and conditions around deposit refunds in the unlikely event that your visa is refused.

 USW International and the Enquiries and Admissions team continue to support students via email, telephone and online chats.

 At the moment, our recruitment team cannot travel overseas.
 However, we are able to provide support and information through a range of digital channels.
 To speak to our International Officers, please refer to our country specific pages where you will find contact information for the International Recruitment Officer responsible for your country or region.

 For applicant queries, please use the dedicated live chat feature on the University of South Wales homepage to speak to our Enquiries and Admissions team.